Special effects of Terminator 2: Judgment Day: Revealing the T-800 arm

-Figiel also sculpted T-800's false arm for the scene where it cuts away its forearm flesh to reveal the robot hand beneath.
+Figiel also sculpted the T-800's false arm for the scene where it cuts away its forearm flesh to reveal the robot hand beneath.
 Built from foam rubber, it included a false shoulder, bicep, and forearm based on Schwarzenegger's measurements and sculpted over the metal arm built by Charles Lutkus, giving in an accurate fit.
-Karen Mason stitched a tight spandex understructure for the foam which was impregnated into its core during construction making it very durable.
-Because the foam was only about 1/8 inch thick, without the structure it would have torn to pieces when pulled away.
+Karen Mason stitched a tight spandex understructure which was set into the foam core during construction, making it very durable.
+Because the foam was only about 1/8 inch thick, without the understructure it would have torn to pieces when pulled away.
 This also made it reusable.
-The forearm flesh was pre-cut and then disguised with flesh-tone paint and the metal hand was covered in fake blood and lubricant before the skin was pulled over it.
+The forearm flesh was pre-cut and then disguised with flesh-tone paint, and the metal hand was covered in fake blood and lubricant before the skin was pulled over it.
 Schwarzenegger then ran his knife along the pre-cut lines and pulled the skin away.
 The metal arm, also used for some shots in the "Future War" sequence, was built with realistic and individually articulated fingers because Winston was disappointed that the one built for The Terminator could only operate all of its fingers simultaneously.

 T-800 damage prosthetics

 The gradual deterioration of the T-800 as it is damaged was one of Winston's earliest concerns.
-Seven different visual stages were discussed but this was refined down to just three: the first is the undamaged Terminator, the second showing parts of the metal endoskeleton underneath on parts of the forehead and cheeks, and the third showing more of the underlying metal structure in the face and body, as well as a mechanical eye and metallic chest plate.
+Seven different visual stages were discussed, but these were refined to just three: the first is the undamaged Terminator, the second showing parts of the metal endoskeleton underneath parts of the forehead and cheeks, and the third showing more of the underlying metal structure in the face and body, as well as a mechanical eye and metallic chest plate.
 Compared to just three days on The Terminator, this third stage had to be applied for about 30 separate days of filming, taking about five hours to apply each time and another hour to remove.
 Make-up artist Jeff Dawn said Schwarzenegger was patient each time.
 The effect was realistic enough to scare Schwarzenegger's young daughter when she visited him on set.
 Full body casts were made of Schwarzenegger to aid in crafting the makeup applications.